DomenicoL/table-versioning/docs/main.md

 * **`vrsn.historic_entity_behaviour` Type**: An ENUM type that defines how an entity should be historicized, with options like `'always'`, `'never'`, or `'on_main_fields'`, allowing for fine-grained control.

+* **`vrsn` Schema**: this is a collection of functions used to retrieve information about other schemas, we discourage to install in production environment.

 ---

 ### Workflow for Entity Management